-AXEL KLEINLEIN is vice president of BETTER FINANCE and spokesman of the German Association of the Insured (BdV) since 2011 (with short а
+AXEL KLEINLEIN is vice president of

+BETTER FINANCE spokesman of the German Association of the Insured (BdV) since 2011 (with short а interruption in 2013).

 From 2000 on he was responsible for the section of life insurances of Stiftung Warentest in Berlin, the most important public foundation for product ratings in Germany.
 In 2004 Mr. Kleinlein founded Math Concepts in Berlin, his own research specialized in insurance company mathematics and journalism.
-In 2007 he additionally worked as a specialist on retirement and provision capital investments for VZBV (Federal Association of Consumer information Centers - the state's 'consumer voice') in Berlin.
+In 2007 he additionally worked as a specialist on retirement and provision capital investments for VZBV (Federal Association of Consumer information Centers - the state's "consumer voice") in Berlin.